-A 32-year old student sculptor named A. Wolfe Davidson was the designer of the 1936 Columbia Sesquicentennial Half Dollar.
+A 32-year old student sculptor named A. Wolfe Davidson was the designer of the 1936 Columbia Sesquicentennial Half Dollar (Buy on eBay).
 His initial designs were criticized by the Director of the United States Mint and rejected by the Commission of Fine Arts who said that his models were “unsatisfactory” and “lack artistic merit.”
 After revisions to the models under a more experienced sculptor, the designs were eventually accepted.

 The obverse design features the goddess Justice holding a sword and scales.
 To her left is the State Capitol building of 1786 and to her right is the Capitol of 1936.
 Around the edge of the coin are the inscriptions “Columbia, South Carolina, Sesquicentennial Celebration of the Capitol”.
 Within the central area are further inscriptions “Liberty” and the dates “1786” and “1936”.

 On the reverse is a palmetto tree, a symbol of South Carolina, with an arrangement of thirteen stars around.
 Inscriptions around the edge of the coin read “United States of America” and “Half Dollar”.
 Additional inscriptions within the central area read “E Pluribus Unum” and “In God We Trust”.